Skip to content

 Generate final validation report.

-Source code in packages/dataenginex/src/dataenginex/core/validators.py
+Source code in src/dataenginex/core/validators.py

 def finalize(self) -> dict[str, Any]: